The Light Bulb Conspiracy uncovers how planned obsolescence has

 last 25 years.

-Reviews & Awards"Recommended....A great overview explaining the emergence of planned obsolescence in America and the greater global society.
+Reviews and Festivals"Recommended....A great overview explaining the emergence of planned obsolescence in America and the greater global society.
 There is great value in this film’s ability to make the viewer focus on the important and often overlooked issue of how our cultural practices are molded by hidden business agendas."

 – Educational Media Reviews Online